Voting starts in March for the Drupal Association Board election.

-- In Drupal, there is no such distinction, it just provides a unified interface.
+- In Drupal, there is no such distinction.
+It provides a unified interface.

-- If, as an administrator, themer or coder, you are looking at the homepage of your website, you are previewing it from the perspective of that role.
+- If (as an administrator, themer, or coder) you are looking at the homepage of your website, you are previewing it from the perspective of that role.
 Log out and you get the full 'anonymous' experience.
 There are modules available that allow you to view the site in different roles.

 We find that people who have never used a CMS before are often much less confused about this approach than people who have previously used systems where the 'input' screens look totally different from the 'output' screens, according to the Drupal usability tests from the University of Baltimore in 2008.
 It's an un-learning thing.

-However, if you want, you can still set an 'Administration theme' (in the settings
+However, you can still set an 'Administration theme' (in the settings

-Administer › Site configuration > Administration theme ) so that your admin pages look different from the front end. ...
+Administer > Appearance in D7 and D8) so that your admin pages look different from the front end.
 It still actually behaves the same way, but it may help if your public presentation theme is highly graphic or stylized.

 |Page as viewed by an editor (in Drupal 8).||174.66 KB|